mabel-dev/opteryx.dev/docs/sql-reference/aggregates.md

 When the `ORDER BY` clause is provided, the values being aggregated are sorted after applying the function.

-Aggregate functions generally ignore `NULL` values when performing calculations.
+Aggregate functions generally ignore `null` values when performing calculations.

 ## General Functions